 Professional Website for Medical Practices

-Your medical practice needs an online presence that builds trust, provides patients with key information quickly and is legally sound.
-We develop medical websites that feel calm and professional, meet the requirements of the professional code and the HWG, and are accessible on all devices.
+Your medical practice needs an online presence that builds trust and provides patients with key information quickly.
+We develop medical websites that feel calm, professional and factually structured, and are easy to use on all devices.

 Why even small practices need a dedicated website

-Many medical practices rely on being found through review portals such as jameda or the doctor directory of the KV.
+Many medical practices rely on being found through common industry directory portals and the doctor directory of the KV.
 That is no longer enough.
 People searching for a physician Google the practice name, the town or a specialty - and land at whichever result offers the best dedicated website.
 Portals provide basic information, but you can neither present your focus areas in detail, nor show the atmosphere of your practice, nor offer patients a direct path to appointment booking.

 A website for a medical practice is also the only channel over which you have full control - over content, tone and presentation.
 That is especially important for sensitive topics such as chronic diseases, preventive care, private-paid services or practice philosophy.
-We build this content in a way that is informative, builds trust and at the same time meets the strict framework of the Medical Advertising Act (HWG), the professional code and the GDPR.
+We build this content in an informative, restrained and reviewable way; final professional assessment remains with the practice, chamber or specialist advisor.

 Core areas of a convincing medical website